Empiree/DeftSharp.Windows.Input/README.md

 # Contributing

 We welcome any [contributions](https://github.com/Empiree/DeftSharp.Windows.Input/blob/main/CONTRIBUTING.md) to the development of this project.
 Whether you want to report a bug, suggest a new feature, or contribute code improvements, your input is highly valued.
 Please feel free to submit issues or pull requests through GitHub.
 Let's make this library even better together!

-# Feedback

-If you have any ideas or suggestions.
-You can use this e-mail [deftsharp@gmail.com](mailto:deftsharp@gmail.com) for feedback.
+You can also use this e-mail [deftsharp@gmail.com](mailto:deftsharp@gmail.com), if you have any ideas or suggestions.